Plumsail/helpdesk-docs/Common/How To/Assign ticket to specific person.rst

 It says that ticket title should contain word ‘sales’ or ‘Sales’.
 More about syntax, you can find `here`_.

 To automatically assign tickets to an agent, in actions select ‘Set field’ and pick required field.
-Don’t forget about field value, in this field add user’s name, e-mail, or a name of SharePoint group.
+Don’t forget about the field value, you can add the user’s name, e-mail, or a name of a SharePoint group.

 |Action|